 Here’s what stood out this month, how it’s reshaping the SEO and GEO landscape, and some thoughts, opinions and guidance to help you navigate.

-Google Search Console is now reporting impressions, clicks, and position data for AI Mode, but it’s all lumped into overall search performance.
-There’s no filter yet to split out AI Mode data from traditional search data.
+Google Search Console is now reporting impressions, clicks, and position data for AI Mode users (which is only fully live in the US and India right now, but will be hitting the UK and the rest of the world soon enough, after some regulatory niggles are ironed out).
+However, the AI Mode data is all lumped in with overall search performance data.
+There’s no filter yet to split out AI Mode traffic or stats from traditional search data.

-From an SEO analyst’s perspective, impressions remain the cleanest, most stable metric for benchmarking and gauging whether your SEO footprint is expanding, holding steady, or declining in the new AI-infused Google era.
+From an SEO analyst’s perspective, impressions remain the cleanest, most stable metric for benchmarking and gauging whether or not your SEO footprint is expanding, holding steady, or declining in the new AI-infused Google Search era.

 Google and Bing both dialled up testing of richer AI integrations this month:

-My take: Collectively, these changes signal intent to fold AI deeper into search behaviours across image, video, audio, not just text input.
+My take: Collectively, these changes signal a further shift towards folding AI deeper into search behaviours across image, video, audio... not just text/LLM input.
 The endgame looks increasingly multimodal.
-Thinking harder about your brand assets now – quality, formats, optimisation – could pay dividends in the next phase of search's evoloution.
+Thinking harder about your brand assets now – quality, formats, optimisation – could pay dividends in the next phase of search's evolution.

 In a significant shift, Cloudflare announced that all new accounts will now block AI crawlers by default.
-Anyone wanting AI bots to scrape their content must explicitly opt in to allow them with a new settings toggle.
+Anyone wanting AI bots to scrape their content must explicitly opt in with a new settings toggle.

 Given Cloudflare’s scale as the largest web application firewall, this move could influence negotiations between site owners (as a collective) and AI companies seeking training data.
 It's empowering.
 It’s also the clearest sign yet that the web is fragmenting into camps: those who want to be part of AI’s knowledge base, and those who don’t.

 My take: From a visibility standpoint, it’s simple: if you block AI bots, you’re opting out of being surfaced in AI-generated answers.
 Whether that’s a win or a loss depends on your business model and content strategy.
-Our job is make brands more visible in search, including generative AI search, so of course we think it would be a bad idea to block AI crawlers.
+Our job is to make brands more visible in search, including generative AI search, so of course we think it would be a bad idea to block AI crawlers.
+Whether you choose to take a more principled approach, though, is entirely up to you!

-Interestingly, somebody asked Google's spokesperson, John Mueller, if they should use the LLMs.txt file (a proposed new standard for controlling AI crawlers, much like robots.txt for search and scrapers) and his answer was "Why bother?
+Interestingly, somebody asked Google's spokesperson, John Mueller, if they should use the LLMs.txt file (a proposed new standard for controlling AI crawlers, much like robots.txt for search bots and scrapers) and his answer was "Why bother?
 No LLMs respect LLMs.txt anyway!".
-Cloudflare appears to be taking the bull by the proverbial horns and wrestling AI crawl control into shape on behalf of the wider web.
+Cloudflare appears to be taking the proverbial bull by the horns and wrestling AI crawl control into the hands of the average site owner, giving them leverage and choice.

 If you have any thoughts or questions, or would like to discuss how we can help you to optimise in light of these changes, please reach out!